 - First, to our families, who tolerated a great deal of neglect during the time it took to write Abel.
 Without their support and encouragement the job would never have been done

 - The microSIRIL method library was created by Andrew Craddock and is maintained by Julian Morgan.
 We are very grateful to them for making the results of their work available to all

-- We are grateful for the help David Bagley has given with getting Abel and his Multi-Bell Interface working together, including the use of a prototype Interface
+- We are grateful to David Bagley for the recordings of Worcester Cathedral and Tewkesbury Abbey bells, and also for the help David gave with getting Abel and his Multi-Bell Interface working together, including the use of a prototype Interface

-- The picture of Audlem Church is used by kind permission of the artist, Ian Curry
+- The picture of Audlem Church is used by kind permission of the artist, the late Ian Curry

 - Abel is named after Abel Rudhall, who cast Audlem's six bells in 1736